 This applies both to new students and to current/continuing students who are requesting accommodation for the first time.

-- Student must obtain official documentation of a disability.
-Documentation must be from a qualified professional, such as a physician.
+- Documentation must be from a qualified professional, such as a physician.
 It is the student's responsibility to provide or pay for the cost of this documentation.

 - The documentation, depending on the type of disability, must be recent, no more than three years old.
-Please consult the JHU Guide for Students, or contact us for further specification.
+Please consult the JHU Documentation Guidelines for Individuals with Disabilities, or contact us for further specification.
 Johns Hopkins University reserves the right to request or require more current or updated documentation.

 - Documentation may be submitted to us at any time; however, we ask that you leave a margin of at least three (3) weeks prior to the intended start of the accommodation in order to provide adequate time for review and processing of the request.